 “I hear you’re in London,” I said carelessly.
 I mixed myself a beaker, while Gussie, a glutton for punishment, stared at himself in the mirror.

-It soon transpires that Gussie first met and was instantly smitten by the Basset’s charms while walking in Lincolnshire, where he extracted a thorn from the paw of her beloved hound: an advantage Fink-Nottle has, to Bertie’s perplexed dismay, been quite unable to drive home.
+It soon transpires that Gussie has met and been instantly smitten by the Basset’s charms while walking in Lincolnshire, where he extracted a thorn from the paw of her beloved hound: an advantage Fink-Nottle has, to Bertie’s perplexed dismay, been quite unable to drive home.

 Well, I mean, it looked as though there was no more to be said.
 If a chap is such a rabbit that he can’t get action when he’s handed the thing on a plate, his case would appear to be pretty hopeless.
 Nevertheless, I reminded myself that this non-starter and I had been at school together.
 One must make an effort for an old school friend.